-Fire Safety Inspection Program:
+Fire Safety Inspection Program: FUNDED!

-- •Radnor Township is required by code to perform fire safety inspections.
-Currently, these inspections are done with the permitting process, which works for those businesses pulling permits, however... - •A fully functioning program, headed by a fulltime resource, would allow the Township to provide fire safety inspections to every business on an annual basis, thus increasing fire safety throughout the business community. - •The recommendation for 2022 is to add the fulltime rescource by allocating [already] vacant positions to this program, to be funded by current resources. - •In 2023, the recommendation is to implement a fee for the inspection service to be paid by the businesses, annually.
+- •Rationale: Radnor Township is required by code to perform fire safety inspections.
+Currently, these inspections are done with the permitting process, which works for those businesses pulling permits, however... - •Rationale: A fully functioning program, headed by a fulltime resource, would allow the Township to provide fire safety inspections to every business on an annual basis, thus increasing fire safety throughout the business community. - •Rationale: The recommendation for 2022 is to add the fulltime rescource by allocating [already] vacant positions to this program, to be funded by current resources. - •Update: The Board of Commissioners agreed to reallocate the vacated Health Position to be filled by this resources.
+Therefore the program will begin in 2022